 I received an e-copy of this book from the author in exchange for an honest review.
 All thoughts and opinions expressed here are my own.
 You know how most mystery and crime novels always have a set story line?
 While reading, you can guess exactly what will happen next.
 Jellyfish doesn’t follow this route.
 It’s…… Continue reading Jellyfish by Lev D. Lewis

 Jaq Hazell is the author of My Life as a Bench, a compelling story about a young girl who’s soul gets trapped in a bench when her life is abruptly cut short.
 I really enjoyed reading this book.
 You can read my review here.
 I asked Jaq a lot of questions and she was kind…… Continue reading Interview with Jaq Hazell

 Chai break is a periodic feature on This is Lit to discuss concerns that every book blogger has.
 This is meant to be a lighthearted discussion that you’d have over tea and the only reason for it not being called Discussion Post is that the site’s author thinks that would be too mainstream.
 Pfft.
-Welcome,…… Continue reading Chai break: How do you work on your blog posts?
+Nerds!…… Continue reading Chai break: Book to screen adaptations.

 I received an e-copy of this book through NetGalley in exchange for an honest review.
 When I finished reading this book, my first thought was, “oh shit, I have to review it now”.
 Because, how do you review the memoir of a woman’s journey after she was diagnosed with leukemia?
 I don’t want to pick…… Continue reading Love and Laughter in the Time of Chemotherapy by Manjusha Pawagi